 Students applying for the Artist Diploma degree program present transcripts, test scores, and recommendations before playing a live audition in February.
 Upon the recommendation of the department, the performer(s) will be scheduled for a second audition with a panel of outside judges on the final day of Audition Week.
-The details of this process may be found at peabody.jhu.edu/admissions
+The details of this process may be found at on the Admissions website.